The Opening Phase: What Happens First

 This includes:

-Until these steps are completed and approved, the estate exists in a legal holding pattern.
+Until these steps are completed and approved, the estate remains in a legal holding pattern.

 Families often describe the opening phase as “nothing happening.”